-On Sunday, 19 September 2004, Jacques Villeneuve announces Shanghai peace:
+On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

-The Canadian driver, a countercurrent and controversial character, is ready to comeback.
-In the past, there were bickering and controversies between the two drivers, the most serious story was at Jerez, in 1997, when the German driver tried to put his rival off track, but he remained on track and clinched the title.
+The Canadian driver, a countercurrent and controversial character, is ready to take a step back.
+In the past, there have been quarrels and controversies between the two drivers; the most serious of which took place in Jerez in 1997, when the German tried to force his rival off the track, but he stayed on to win the title.

 They will see each other again during the Chinese Grand Prix weekend, where the sport has been a tool of relaxation over and over again in history, from the ping pong policy between Nixon and Mao at the 2008 Beijing Games, that will bring the Giant of the East closer to Europe and America.
 Jacques Villeneuve comes back in Formula 1 after a season spent at home and three disappointing ones with BAR.
 He is the only driver in activity to have won a World Championship - in 1997 - other than Michael Schumacher.
-Renault called him to replace Jarno Trulli for the last three Grand Prix and will be offered a seat at Sauber until 2006 included.
+Renault called him to replace Jarno Trulli for the last three Grands Prix and will be offered a seat at Sauber until 2006 included.
 And, as the skillful director of his own image, he chooses the spotlight on Shanghai to make the beautiful gesture.
-On Sunday, 26 September 2004, there is the first Chinese Grand Prix of history scheduled, a huge sport and commercial event for the great engine Circus.
-A population of 1.300.000.000 people with an economy growing at 10% per year represent a market of interest for the big constructors, the sponsors and the drivers themselves.
+On Sunday, September 26, 2004, the first Chinese Grand Prix in history is scheduled, which is a huge sport and commercial event for the great engine Circus.
+A population of 1.300.000.000 people with an economy growing at 10% per year is a market of interest for the big constructors, the sponsors and the drivers themselves.
 Michael Schumacher will put on sale a surprise gadget that celebrates the worldwide title with a dedication to the local public.
 Ferrari inaugurated the circuit with an exhibition during the month of June that coincided with the opening of a showroom in the center of the megalopolis of Shanghai.
-Williams-Bmw is the first team to have a Chinese driving a Formula 1 bolide, the twenty-one-year-old Ho-Ping Tung, then imitated by McLaren-Mercedes with Cheng Cong Fu.
+Williams-Bmw is the first team to have a Chinese driver driving a Formula 1 bolide, the twenty-one-year-old Ho-Ping Tung, then imitated by McLaren-Mercedes with Cheng Cong Fu.
 But the most popular driver is called Han Han.
 He participates in the Formula Bmw championship and wrote a rather criticized book on the education policies of his country.
 For the young, he is a sort of James Dean, for the authorities, he is a nuisance.
-The circuit was designed by Hermann Tilke, an Austrian engineer with a technical studio in Germany, in Aachen, who has already designed the tracks of Bahrain and Malaysia.
-From a bird's eye view, the track looks like the kanji above.
+The circuit was designed by Hermann Tilke, an Austrian engineer with a technical office in Germany, in Aachen, who has already designed the tracks of Bahrain and Malaysia.
+From a bird's eye view, the track looks like the idiogram above.
 It is 5415-meter long, includes seven right-handed corners and as many left-handed corners.
-On the longest straight (1175 meters), speeds of 330 km/h are expected, which force a thrilling braking moment onto a Monte-Carlo-like turn at 85 km/h.
+On the longest straight (1175 meters), speeds of 330 km/h are expected, forcing a thrilling braking moment on a Monte Carlo-style turn at 85 km/h.
 The organizers claim that:

-Between futuristic structures and references to tradition, the entire facility cost 250.000.000 euro.
-Money spent well, if official figures are reliable: 90% of tickets have already been sold.
+Between futuristic structures and references to tradition, the entire facility cost 250,000,000 euro.
+Money well spent, if the official figures are to be believed: 90% of tickets already sold.
 Shanghai's national circuit grew in eighteen months, widening into a glabrous side of the terrifying suburbs.
-From a bird's eye view, its corners outline the first two letters of the city name.
+From a bird's-eye view, its corners outline the first two letters of the city name.
 Because everything is symbolic in the East.
 Legions of spectators are officially expected, who knows if they will really arrive.
 Until a few weeks ago, not even the taxi drivers knew where exactly the circuit was.
 And yet, to make the engine world a little less alien to the local people, a DTM race was organized in Shanghai during the month of July.
 A street circuit had always been built in the suburbs, and Jean Alesi had arrived.
 Then the vibrations of the car blew a manhole cover up, which took off over the hoods and the heads.
 No one protested.
 The contrary of what happened in 1999, with the failed arrival of the World Rally Championship.

-Great fear among the drivers, on the eve, for the safety conditions that seemed like bamboo, instead everything went smoothly.
+On the eve of the race, the drivers were worried about the safety conditions, but everything went smoothly.
 It was the people, the audience, that did not care about the race.
-The impression is that even the billionaires of the likes of Bernie Ecclestone relatively matter to the people.
-Perhaps they matter to the rich, the novelty of China post Tien An Men, the class that the new emperor Hu Jintao leads, who just succeeded Jiang Zemin.
-A grandstand ticket will nearly cost 400 dollars, in a country where the average wage is not even of 300 dollars.
-The wealthiest will end up on the most expensive seats, they have already booked a private jet, a Maserati or a Ferrari, Italian brands that have already moved in the former prohibited market.
-The Chinese will even get to Formula 1, when market democracy will have lowered the cost of dreams.
-For the moment, the Chinese rather prefer other Western sports more.
-The football, for example, with its more understandable epic challenge.
+The impression is that even the billionaires of the likes of Bernie Ecclestone relatively matter to people.
+Perhaps they are important to the rich, the new China after Tien An Men, the class that supports the new emperor Hu Jintao, who has just succeeded Jiang Zemin.
+A grandstand ticket will nearly cost 400 dollars, in a country where the average wage is not even 300 dollars.
+The wealthiest will end up on the most expensive seats, they have already booked a private jet, a Maserati or a Ferrari, Italian brands that have already moved in the formerly prohibited market.
+The Chinese will even get to Formula 1, when market democracy has lowered the cost of dreams.
+At the moment, the Chinese prefer other Western sports.
+Football, for example, with its more understandable epic challenge.
 And in the meantime, the battle between Michael Schumacher and Bernie Ecclestone, the Formula 1 boss, is solved in favor of the Scuderia Ferrari driver.
 In Monza, the British manager had said that the German driver could not sell his 2005-version cap with the seven stars which symbolize the win of as many world titles.

-"He won't be able to do it until when the Fédération officially proclaims him World Champion in the month of December during the ceremony that takes place in the Principality of Monaco".
+"He won't be able to do that until the Fédération officially declares him World Champion in the month of December during the ceremony that takes place in the Principality of Monaco".

 But, while he was pronouncing those words, the object in question was already on sale in the stores and in the stands of the Monza racetrack.

-"Based on my points, nobody will be able to strip me of the World Championship, not even if I don't finish among the first eight ever in the last three races remaining.
-Reason why I don't see why I should keep my caps in stock until the proclamation for the title".
+"Based on my points, nobody will be able to take the World Championship from me, not even if I don't finish among the first eight ever in the last three races left.
+That's why I don't see why I should keep my caps in stock until the proclamation of the title".

-For this reason, Willi Weber, prosecutor, mentor and partner in Michael Schumacher's business (they call him mister 20%, that is to say the percentage that he earns on all the earnings of the World Champion and of Ralf Schumacher), rushed to fill the stores with the new red and silver headgear.
+For this reason, Willi Weber, prosecutor, mentor and partner in Michael Schumacher's business (they call him mister 20%, that is to say the percentage that he earns on all the earnings of the World Champion and of Ralf Schumacher), rushed to fill the stores with the new red and silver cap.
 But there is more: Michael Schumacher had also prepared a special version of his cap in advance, to be sold in China.
-On the back, in fact, is embroidered a dragon, typical of the Asian country, with a writing difficult to translate literally, but that could mean more or less the quote reported above, that is to say:
+On the back, in fact, there is a dragon embroidered, typical of the Asian country, with a writing that is difficult to translate literally, but which could mean more or less the quote reported above, that is to say:

 "With the Prancing Horse I am the fastest, the Champion".

-The turnover of this gadget has been enormous: changing it every year it is estimated that Michael Schumacher has sold more than a million pieces.
-At the current price of 24.90 euro on Internet, 30 euro each in stores, the business becomes huge, almost a second salary.
+The turnover of this gadget has been enormous: changing it every year, it is estimated that Michael Schumacher has sold more than a million pieces.
+At the current price of 24.90 euro on the Internet, 30 euro each in stores, the business becomes huge, almost a second salary.
 Not counting the sponsorship revenues.
 Prestigious names used his image to promote themselves over the years.
 From Omega to Nike, from Fila to L'Oréal.
 Recently, Fiat has put up for sale a special and limited edition of the Stilo named after the driver.
 It will certainly be a sought-after piece by collectors, therefore a valuable one, in the future.
 Besides, Michael has always taken advantage of his vast popularity to distribute items branded with his name.
-The list of products is almost endless: it goes from numerous collars with pendants and bracelets (from 29.50 to 89 euro) to an impressive series of T-shirts also for children, to the scarves, to the purses and wallets, keychains, fitness clothing, up to the backpacks.
-He is also a World Champion in this field.
+The list of products is almost endless: it goes from numerous collars with pendants and bracelets (from 29.50 to 89 euro) to an impressive range of T-shirts - including children's -, to scarves, purses and wallets, keychains, fitness clothing, and backpacks.
+He is a World Champion in this field, too.

 "Excuse me, why is the Ferrari red?"

-On Wednesday, 22 September 2004, from his bedroom, Michael Schumacher answers all the possible questions regarding Formula 1, sport in general, life, politics, the future, the past and the present.
+On Wednesday, September 22, 2004, from his bedroom, Michael Schumacher answers all the possible questions regarding Formula 1, sport in general, life, politics, the future, the past and the present.
 He always finds a sensible answer to each question.
-But this time, the World Champion falters, smiles, outlines:
+But this time, the World Champion falters, smiles and points out:

 "Well, it has always been".